itaynir1/itaynir1/README.md

 - 👋 Hi, I’m @itaynir
 - 👀 I’m interested in ... creating challenging projects and learning more about AI
 - 🌱 I’m currently learning ... java language
 - 💞️ I’m looking to collaborate on ... java & python
+- 🔒 Seeking opportunities in Cybersecurity field! 🛡️
 - 📫 How to reach me ...https://www.linkedin.com/in/itay-nir-a880021ab/